worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Footsteps in the hallway.

-Sarah's hands moved faster than her brain.
+Liv's hands moved faster than her brain.
 She couldn't tear the page out—that would be noticed immediately.
 No time to photocopy it.
 She pulled out her notebook, flipped to a blank page, and started sketching the schematic as fast as she could.
 The basic layout, the frequency bands, the orientation relative to the main antenna.

 The footsteps were closer.
 Not Peterson's heavy tread.
 Someone lighter.
 Probably Linda Martinez from the night cleaning crew.

-Sarah's pencil flew across the paper.
+Liv's pencil flew across the paper.
 She got the essential details down—enough to remember, enough to reconstruct—then shoved the manual back on the shelf and her notebook into her pocket.
 She was pulling down a binder of Mariner thermal data (plausible deniability—she was supposed to be filing thermal reports) when the footsteps passed the doorway without stopping.

 She exhaled.
 Waited thirty seconds.
 Walked back to her desk like nothing had happened.